-‘RHOBH’ Stars Think Puppygate Drama Was Set Up for ‘Vanderpump Dogs’ Spinoff
+‘RHOBH’ Stars Think Puppygate Drama Was Set Up For ‘Vanderpump Dogs’ Spinoff

-Fans of the Real Housewives of Beverly Hills learned on the first episode of season 9 that Dorit Kemsley had a new puppy.
+Fans of the Real Housewives of Beverly Hills learned on the first episode of Season 9 that Dorit Kemsley had a new puppy.
 Kemsley had adopted her dog, Lucy, through Lisa Vanderpump’s rescue center, known as Vanderpump Dogs.
 While Kemsley did think the dog was adorable, as time went on, she discovered that Lucy might not make the cut as a new member of her family.

 According to Kemsley, Lucy bit Paul, Kemsley’s husband, and the couple’s two children, 4-year-old son Jagger and 3-year-old daughter Phoenix, more than once.
 At that point, Kemsley realized that the dog wasn’t meshing well with her family.
 So, Kemsley searched around to find Lucy a good home, although she could have returned the dog to Vanderpump’s no-kill rescue center.
 However, once Kemsley felt she had a great home for Lucy, she gifted the dog to a new family.